ArvinSKushwaha/docker-ros-desktop-full/README.md

 - `/root/login`: This just changes the current user to `ubuntu` and move you to `/home/ubuntu`
 - `/home/ubuntu/install_dev_tools`: This just installs some useful tools like `nvim` and `vim`.
 This is run already when the image was built, so you don't really need to call it, except to update neovim and vim.
-- `/home/ubuntu/upgrade`: This just goes ahead an upgrades all packages on the system.
+- `/home/ubuntu/upgrade`: This just goes ahead and upgrades all packages on the system.
 It's a nice little `apt update; apt upgrade` wrapper.
+- `rossource`: This command can only be called when `ubuntu` is the current user.
+It sources the `$ROS_WS/devel/setup.bash` file, which by default is located at `/home/ubuntu/ros_ws/devel/setup.bash`

 ## Acknowledgements